PriyansuMaurya/AI-Fusion/README.md

 ## How To SetUp
 - Fork The Repo
 ```
-just click on the green fork button on the top
+First click on the green fork button on the top
 ```
 - Clone your forked repo
 ```